Here’s the pitch.

 Cambodia, 1996, the long-running Khmer Rouge insurgency is fragmenting, competing factions of the coalition government scrambling to gain the upper hand.
 Missing in the chaos is businessman Charles Avery.
 Hired to find him is Vietnamese Australian ex-cop Max Quinlan.

 But Avery has made dangerous enemies and Quinlan is not the only one looking.
 Teaming up with Heng Sarin, a local journalist, Quinlan’s search takes him from the freewheeling capital Phnom Penh to the battle scarred western borderlands.
 As the political temperature soars, he is slowly drawn into a mystery that plunges him into the heart of Cambodia’s bloody past.

 The manuscript for Ghost Money made the final 10 out of 534 entries in the 2009 Scribe fiction prize for writers over 35 years of age and was shortlisted in the 2010 Victorian Premier’s Literary Awards in the category of ‘Unpublished Manuscript by an Emerging Victorian Writer’.
 In 2011, it was the recipient of an Unpublished Manuscript Fellowship at the Wheeler Centre and Readings Foundation.
-It was included in the long-listed for best first crime fiction in the 2013 Ned Kelly Awards.

 Here’s what people have said about Ghost Money: